Home / Use Cases / Backup Drill

 Step 2 — Define restore scenarios

-Step 5 — Set a repetition rhythm
+Step 5 — Agree on a repeat rhythm

-What you should look out for along the way
+What to look out for

 What realistically changes afterwards